Looking to purchase a used horse trailer? Afraid that you might be taken “for a ride”?

 Here are a few tips on what to look for when purchasing your next trailer to ensure you truly are getting more for your buck!

-A word of advice…If your purchasing from an individual be careful of the old “it’s only been hauled to church & back”. 🙂
+A word of advice…If you're purchasing from an individual be careful of the old “it’s only been hauled to church & back”.

 Do your research & homework first!
 Ask for recent pictures, not from when they purchased it 6 years ago.